What is blending?

 Blending can be tricky at first because there are lots of steps.
 Your child needs to recognise the letters, know what sound they represent, sound out the word, hold the sounds in their head and then push them together to make a word.

-Before we teach children to blend the letters they can see, it helps if we teach them to blend the sounds they can hear.
-This is called oral blending.
 You can develop oral blending skills every day as part of your daily routine.
 Sound talk a word and model how to blend it immediately afterwards.
 Remember to say each sound in the word rather than each letter e.g. t-ee-th not t-e-e-t-h.

 Let's brush our t-ee-th, teeth.
 It's time for b-e-d, bed.